 China is in Eastern Asia, bordering the East China Sea, Korea Bay, Yellow Sea, and South China Sea, between North Korea and Vietnam.
 The climate is extremely diverse, ranging from tropical in the south to subarctic in the north.
 The official language is Mandarin, known locally as Putonghua.
 It is spoken in business circles even in southern China, where Cantonese is the vernacular.
 Chinese business people are increasingly learning to speak English, but in many cases, an interpreter is required.
 English is not widely spoken outside business circles.
 The main religions are Buddhism, Christianity, Islam and Taoism.
 The economy of the People's Republic of China is a rapidly developing and influential market economy.
 China is the one of the worlds largest economies.
 China has had the fastest-growing major economy for the past 30 years with an average annual GDP growth rate above 10%.
 China's per capita income has likewise grown at an average annual rate of more than 8% over the last three decades drastically reducing poverty.
 Business introductions are usually formal.
 Chinese surnames form the first part of the name.
 For example, Zhang Wei is Mr Zhang.
 Expatriate business dress is conservative.
 Men typically wear a suit and tie, while women wear a dress or a skirt and blouse.
 The security risk for expatriates in China is low overall, but medium in some parts such as in Guangdong province and the Xinjiang Uighur Autonomous Region (XUAR).
 Risks are mainly petty crime such as tourist scams and business corruption.
 The currency of China is the Chinese Yuan Renminbi (CNY).
 China is generally a cash economy.
 Outside of the major cities, credit cards acceptance and ATMs are fairly limited.
 Medical facilities are generally good in the major cities, however some hospitals can be over crowded with long waiting times.
 In some rural areas the standard of healthcare can be relatively poor.
 Healthcare is expensive for expatriates.
 Medical evacuation from China is very expensive.
 Certain medicines may not be available in China and may be prohibited from being brought into the country.
 Air pollution can be extreme in some areas and may aggravate bronchial, sinus or asthma conditions.
-The population of China is 1.4 Billion (2018 est.), while the inflation rate (CPI) is 1.8% for China as at April 2018.
-For a single Expat, the personal income tax rate in China is progressive up to 45%.
+The population of China is 1.4 Billion (2019 est.), while the inflation rate (CPI) is 2.7% for China as at June 2019.
+Xpatulator Hypothetical Tax for China is based on the current personal income tax rates which are progressive up to 45%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In China, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): China as at 1 April 2018 is average in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Low 4) Education: High 5) Furniture & Appliances: Average 6) Groceries: Average 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low China is for example -7.4% cheaper than USA for groceries, 2% more expensive for household costs than UK, and 31.5% more expensive for transport costs than India.
+The cost of living for expatriates / professional migrants in In China, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): China as at 1 July 2019 is average in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Low 2) Clothing: High 3) Communication: Very Low 4) Education: Average 5) Furniture & Appliances: Low 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: Low 10) Personal Care: Very High 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: Average 13) Transport: Very Low China is for example 4.7% more expensive than USA for groceries, 15.6% more expensive for household costs than UK, and 33.2% more expensive for transport costs than India.
 The hardship premium for China for an expat from Australia, is for example 20%, i.e. host location (China) premium of 30% minus home (Australia) location premium of 10%.
 China is ranked as a high degree of hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in China?
 Register subscribe to your home location and China and run your personalised reports.